No leadership crisis in Cong; support for Sonia, Rahul apparent to 'anyone not blind': Khurshid | Politics

 On his recent assertion that if the mood of the electorate is resistant to the liberal values the party has espoused, it should be prepared for a long struggle rather than look for shortcuts, Khurshid said what he meant by shortcut was that one gives up their ideology.
 "Why should you give up your ideology.
 If your ideology is not persuading the voter to go with you, you should either shut shop, or you wait.
 We persuade the voter, it will take time," he said.

 "Why are we so worried that we have lost power and therefore we must get back into power in weeks or months or years etc. If it doesn't happen for a while, we will continue to work.
 Politics is about the passion for a cause, politics is not about a pre-qualification for power.
-We must pursue our cause and we will pursue our cause," Khurshid said..
+We must pursue our cause and we will pursue our cause," Khurshid said.
+Khurshid said his prescription for the party's revival of electoral fortunes is first to have an honest and transparent conversation inside the party.
+"Let us be honest to the party, let us be honest to ourselves, let's learn to speak to each other, have conversations, something good will come out of it," he said.

 ALSO READ